yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 **Build a family**.
-Corporate parties, Friday beer, team building events, bowling, birthdays, lunches and team nights&mdash;use these
+Corporate parties, Friday beer, team building events, bowling, birthdays, lunches and team nights---use these
 [tools]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %})
 to create a feeling that your company is their family.
 Money is not really what good people talk about in a family, right?
-Asking for a raise will sound like a betrayal of family values&mdash;they will be afraid to do that.
+Asking for a raise will sound like a betrayal of family values---they will be afraid to do that.

 **Stress them**.
 They must not feel relaxed, it's not in your favor.
 Make sure they